jst-build/jst/doc/concepts/execution-properties.md

 precedence).

 Local execution continues to any execution properties specified.
-However, with the dispatch functionality of `just` described later, such execution properties can also influence a build that is local by default.
+However, with the dispatch functionality of `jst_backend` described later, such execution properties can also influence a build that is local by default.